 The Voluntary Path

-To begin with the liquidation process by winding up a company, a special resolution needs to be passed.
-This process can be initiated either by the owners of the company, the company’s shareholders or by the creditors, which would be called creditors' voluntary liquidation.
-This resolution needs to be published in the Hong Kong government's official gazette, within 14 days of being approved.
+To begin the liquidation process by winding up a company, a special resolution must be passed.
+The company's owners can initiate this process, the company’s shareholders, or by the creditors, which would be called creditors' voluntary liquidation.
+This resolution must be published in the Hong Kong government's official gazette within 14 days of approval.

 Created by the Owners

-If the shareholders want to start the process of winding up, they must communicate with the directors of the company, to confirm that the company can set off all its debts.
-If the directors can confirm the company can fulfill all of its obligations, the company can be declared as a solvent private company in a statutory declaration of solvency.
-This means that the company can guarantee to pay creditors off all of its debts in the next twelve months, after starting the process of the winding up petition.
+If the shareholders want to start winding up, they must communicate with the company's directors to confirm that the company can set off all its debts.
+If the directors can confirm that the company can fulfill its obligations, it can be declared a solvent private company in a statutory declaration of solvency.
+This means the company can guarantee to pay creditors off all its debts in the next twelve months after starting the winding-up petition process.
 To simplify the process, we will enlist the steps below:

-- Notification of solvency: This declaration of solvency must be submitted to the Companies Registry, within 7 days from the date of creation.
-Additionally, the declaration must include a report on the current assets and the outstanding liabilities of the company, based on the latest audited financial statement.
+- Notification of solvency: This declaration of solvency must be submitted to the Companies Registry within seven days from the creation date.
+Additionally, the declaration must include a report on the company's current assets and outstanding liabilities based on the latest audited financial statement.

 - Extraordinary general meeting: Before 28 days have passed, an extraordinary general meeting should be conducted by the directors to:

 - Pass a special resolution and appoint the liquidator.

 - Pass an ordinary resolution to commence the winding-up process.

 - Appointing the liquidator: The next step is to appoint a professional to serve as the liquidator and state his role and remuneration.
 The individual must also inform the Companies Registry within 14 days of being appointed.